Includes recipes below

 Pinch salt

-Spoon a generous spoonful of Cranberry Almond Mousse down the center of each crepe and fold over each of the ends forming a plump tube.
+Place a generous spoonful of Cranberry Almond Mousse down the center of each crepe and fold over each of the ends forming a plump tube.
 Top the crepe with Tangy Cranberry Syrup (recipe below).
 The recipe makes enough mousse to fill 6 crepes.

 Fill 4 long-stemmed wine glasses with half the Cranberry Almond Mousse.
-Distribute 1/4 cup (60 ml) chocolate chips over the mousse and spoon the remaining mousse over the top.
+Distribute 1/4 cup (60 ml) vegan chocolate chips over the 4 mousse desserts and spoon the remaining mousse over the top.
 Decorate each serving with either a single chocolate chip placed in the center, a blanched almond placed in the center, or a tiny sprig of mint.

-1 cup (240 ml) cranberries
+1 cup (240 ml) organic sugar

-1 to 2 tablespoons lemon juice
+1 to 2 tablespoons fresh lemon juice

 1 teaspoon ground cinnamon